 This particular model C2S950P2MS1 features a gorgeous stainless steel finish, expansive six-burner cooktop with a built-in cast-iron griddle.
 You'll also love the WiFi connect capability that lets you use your smart device to control your range from anywhere.
 The sleek LED panel is also designed to visually disappear when not in use, creating a sleek look that you'll love.
 And let's not forget the double-oven design that gives you enhanced flexibility when cooking.

 Overall, it's a world-class entry from Cafe that earns it a spot atop our listing of the best ranges.

 30-inch Slide In True Convection Gas Range

-Samsung has long been a feature on our best-of lists.
-This NX58H9500WS 30-inch slide-in gas model is no exception.
+Samsung range has long been a feature on our best-of lists.
+This Samsung NX58H9500WS 30-inch slide-in gas stove is no exception.
 The 5.8 cubic feet of oven capacity is a huge bonus that allows you to cook multiple large dishes at once.

 Meanwhile, the flexible gas cooktop features 5 specialized burners with a True Dual Power Burner with two independent heating elements, giving a total power range of 700 BTU to 18,000 BTU to handle any task you can throw at it.